Blog Home

 Directions

-2. In a medium bowl, stir together the banana and egg about 1 minute, until blended.
+2. In a medium bowl, stir together the banana and egg for about 1 minute until blended.

-4. In a small bowl, stir together the oats and whole wheat flour.
-Gradually add these dry ingredients, a little at a time, as you continue to stir.
-Finally fold in the milk to form a loose batter.
+4. In a small bowl, stir the oats and whole wheat flour.
+Gradually add these dry ingredients a little at a time as you stir.
+Finally, fold in the milk to form a loose batter.

-5. Preheat a medium-skillet or griddle sprayed with non-stick cooking spray over medium-high heat.
+5. Preheat a medium skillet or griddle sprayed with non-stick cooking spray over medium-high heat.
 Add ¼ cup of the batter to the skillet for each pancake.
-Cook 1 ½ to 2 minutes, or until the edges begin to brown and the pancake bubbles.
+Cook for 1 ½ to 2 minutes or until the edges begin to brown and the pancake bubbles.
 Flip and cook an additional 1 ½ to 2 minutes.

 6. Serve warm with chopped bananas, if desired.